Man Up | Ep. 188 • May 26, 2017

 One great way to do it is to go on PsychologyToday.com, and they have a directory of therapists in America.
 Otherwise, you can just Google.
 And the last thing I’m going to leave you with is something to look for in your psychologist.

 Look for somebody whose background you share.
-One of the issues I’ve discovered is – I’ve got some good psychologists that I’ve worked with when I was at the University of Michigan, and they were great.
+One of the issues I’ve discovered is – I had some good psychologists that I’ve worked with when I was at the University of Michigan, and they were great.

 I had two different psychologists there, and then when I went to Asia, I ran into a lot of problems finding a good psychologist because we had very different value systems – as you’ll see in some of the episodes where I answered guys from Singapore, their questions.